-- Measured by the ability of the group to meet identified objectives or goals (Results) - Measured by patient satisfaction, standardized patient feedback, community health outcomes (Results) - Measured through observation of interactions during group activities and peer evaluations (Behavior) - o TT11.
+- Measured by the ability of the group to meet identified objectives or goals (Results) - Measured by patient satisfaction, standardized patient feedback, community health outcomes (Results) - Measured through observation of interactions during group activities and peer evaluations (Behavior) - o TT2.
+Develop consensus on the ethical principles to guide all aspects of teamwork. - TT3: Engage health and other professionals in shared patient-centered and populationfocused problem-solving. - TT4: Integrate the knowledge and experience of health and other professions to inform health and care decisions, while respecting patient and community values and priorities/preferences for care. - TT6: Engage self and others to constructively manage disagreements about values, roles, goals, and actions that arise among health and other professionals and with patients, families, and community members. - TT8.
+Reflect on individual and team performance for individual, as well as team, performance improvement. - o TT11.
 Perform effectively on teams and in different team roles in a variety of settings.